Classical guitar: Fingering notation

 The four fingers of the left hand (which fret the strings) are designated 1 = index, 2 = major, 3 = ring finger, 4 = little finger.
-0 designates an open string—a string not stopped by a finger and whose full length thus vibrates when plucked.
+0 designates an open string: a string not stopped by a finger and whose full length thus vibrates when plucked.
 It is rare to use the left hand thumb in performance, the neck of a classical guitar being too wide for comfort, and normal technique keeps the thumb behind the neck.
 However Johann Kaspar Mertz, for example, is notable for specifying the thumb to fret bass notes on the sixth string, notated with an up arrowhead (⌃).
+The upwards arrowhead was used by Julio Sagreras to indicate apoyando, especially with the a finger.

 Scores (contrary to tablatures) do not systematically indicate the string to pluck (though the choice is usually obvious).
 When indicating the string is useful, the score uses the numbers 1 to 6 inside circles (highest-pitch sting to lowest).

 Scores do not systematically indicate fretboard positions (where to put the first finger of the fretting hand), but when helpful (mostly with barrés chords) the score indicates positions with Roman numerals from the first position I (index finger on the 1st fret: F-B flat-E flat-A flat-C-F) to the twelfth position XII (index finger on the 12th fret: E-A-D-G-B-E. The 12th fret is where the body begins) or even higher up to position XIX (the classical guitar most often having 19 frets, with the 19th fret being most often split and not being usable to fret the 3rd and 4th strings).
+Scores vary as to whether a barré is indicated only with a Roman numeral, or a B (e.g. BVII, from barré) or C (e.g. CVII, from cejillo).
+To indicate a partial barré (usually three strings, but as few as two and as many as five), ₵ can be used, or the B or C can be preceded by a fraction, such as ½ or, less commonly, ³⁄₆ or ²⁄₆.